 It’s a Dr. Seuss book, so of course the story is very imaginative.
 Dr. Seuss makes all kinds of off-the-wall creations in his books and I have always loved discovering them.
 This book has plenty!

-My only complaint is the book is a bit longer than I would have liked it to be.
+Critique time.
+For starters, the book is a bit longer than I would have liked it to be.
 The book is 64 pages in total.
 After 40 pages, I was ready for the book to conclude.
-Not really a big deal though!